10 Things to Expect on a Trip to Elfin Lakes

 If you wish to camp overnight or sleep in the hut you will need to purchase a permit prior to arrival at the trailhead.
 Permit prices are $15 per person for the cabin and $10 per person for the campground.
 You can purchase your permits on the Discover Campsites website.

-5. The Snow Sticks Around Longer Than You Expect10 Things to Expect on a Trip to Elfin Lakes Image
+5. The Snow Sticks Around Longer Than You Expect

 Due to the elevation of the trail snow often lingers many months of the year.
 The lakes themselves sometimes remain frozen until early July!
 You can check conditions of the trail on the BC Provincial Parks website under trail report or try typing Eflin Lakes into the search bar of Instagram to see recent posts.